1940 Rochdale by-election: Vacancy

-The seat had become vacant when the Labour Member of Parliament William Kelly, had resigned his seat in Parliament by the procedural device of accepting the post of Steward of the Manor of Northstead, a notional 'office of profit under the crown'.
+The seat became vacant when the Labour Member of Parliament William Kelly resigned his seat in Parliament by accepting the post of Steward of the Manor of Northstead, a notional 'office of profit under the crown'.
 Kelly had been Rochdale's MP since winning the seat from the Conservatives at the 1935 general election.

 Candidates

 The Labour Party candidate was Dr Hyacinth Morgan, a doctor born in the West Indies to Irish parents, who had studied medicine in Glasgow.
 After three unsuccessful attempts, he won the Camberwell North West seat at the 1929 general election, but lost it at the 1931 election.
 This was his first candidacy since his defeat.

-During the Second World War the political parties in the Coalition Government had agreed not to contest by-elections when a vacancy arose in any of the seats held by the other coalition parties.
+During the Second World War, the political parties in the Coalition Government had agreed not to contest by-elections when a vacancy arose in any of the seats held by the other coalition parties.
 Although many later by-elections were contested by independent or minor party candidates, none were nominated in Rochdale.